Does Chapter 7 Bankruptcy Wipe Out All Debt in NY?

 But certain debts are non-dischargeable through a straight bankruptcy and must still be paid or settled for an individual to emerge from bankruptcy.

 A White Plains bankruptcy lawyer at Michael H. Schwartz, P.C. can help you determine whether a Chapter 7 bankruptcy is the best option for your financial situation.
 If Chapter 7 bankruptcy is an option for you, then you need the legal advice an experienced bankruptcy attorney.
 NY bankruptcy bankruptcy attorney Michael H. Schwartz has helped thousands of New Yorkers who were facing overwhelming debt make a fresh start.
-Call 1-855-637-1834 or fill out our online form for a free consultation about how we can help you.
+Call 1-855-637-1834 or fill out our online form for a consultation about how we can help you.

 What is Chapter 7 Bankruptcy?